Greece pushes back migrants after Turkish border 'onslaught'

 Greek police fired teargas to push back hundreds of stone-throwing migrants trying to cross the border from Turkey on Saturday, as a crisis over Syria shifted onto the European Union's doorstep.
 Greece, which has tense relations with Turkey, accused Ankara of sending the migrants to the border post in an organised "onslaught" and said it would keep them out.

-Overnight, demonstrators hurled flaming pieces of wood at police, amateur footage filmed by a policeman on the scene, which was seen by Reuters, showed.
+Overnight, demonstrators hurled flaming pieces of wood at police in Kastanies, amateur footage filmed by a policeman on the scene, which was seen by Reuters, showed.
 Police fired teargas to keep people back.
-An estimated 3,000 people had gathered on the Turkish side of the border at Kastanies, a Greek government official said.
-Kastanies is just over 900 km (550 miles) north-east of Athens.
+Kastanies is about 900 km (550 miles) north-east of Athens.

-"We are making a titanic effort to keep our borders closed to such migration flows," said Panagiotis Harelas, head of border guards in the area, showing empty tear gas canisters that were hurled from the Turkish side.
+"We are making a titanic effort to keep our borders closed to such migration flows," said border guard head Panagiotis Harelas, showing empty tear gas canisters that he said were hurled from the Turkish side.
 They had Turkish writing on them.
+A Greek government official said that in the space of an hour, 20 hand-held teargas canisters were thrown from the Turkish side.

+Greece has asked for an emergency meeting of EU foreign affairs ministers to discuss the migrant issue, a diplomatic source said.
+'TODAY IS GOOD'

 "Today is good," Shir Agha, 30, said in broken English.
 Their shoes were caked in mud.
 Temperatures were close to freezing.